The Band Should Go to Buffalo

 (A True Story)

-My high school senior’s band is planning a trip for the 2022 school year.
+My high school senior’s band is planning a trip.
 The usual options were tossed around at our zoom booster meeting but with no real resolution.
 When we finally wrapped up without a decision, I share a bit of the discussion with my son.
 His casual response was unexpected… “We should skip the parks and the band should go to Buffalo.”
 What?!

 The Band Should Go to Buffalo?